Alla Nazimova: Career

 Nazimova's theater career blossomed early, and by 1903, she was a major star in Moscow and Saint Petersburg.
 She toured Europe, including London and Berlin, with her boyfriend Pavel Orlenev, a flamboyant actor and producer.
 In 1905, they moved to New York City and founded a Russian-language theater on the Lower East Side.
 The venture was unsuccessful, and Orlenev returned to Russia while Nazimova stayed in New York.

 She was signed by the American producer Henry Miller and made her Broadway debut in New York City in 1906 to critical and popular success.
 Her English-language premiere in November 1906 was in the title role of Hedda Gabler.
 She reportedly learned English in five months.
 She quickly became extremely popular (Nazimova's 39th Street Theatre was named after her) and remained a major Broadway star, often starring in works by Ibsen and Chekhov.
 Dorothy Parker described her as the finest Hedda Gabler she had ever seen.

 Nazimova's film career began when she was 37 years old.
 Due to her notoriety in a 35-minute 1915 play entitled War Brides, Nazimova made her silent film debut in 1916 in the filmed version of the play, which was produced by Lewis J. Selznick.
 She was paid $1,000 per day, and the film was a success.
 A young actor with a bit part in the movie was Richard Barthelmess, whose mother, Caroline W. Harris, had taught Nazimova English.
 Nazimova had encouraged him to try out for movies and he later became a star.

 In 1917, she negotiated a contract with Metro Pictures, a precursor to MGM, that included a weekly salary of $13,000.
 She moved from New York to Hollywood, where she made a number of highly successful films for Metro that earned her considerable money.

 She created and worked under Nazimova Productions from 1917 to 1921.
 She filled many roles in film production, outside of acting.
 She served as a director, producer, editor, lighting designer, and received credit for costume design for the film Revelation.

-She wrote screenplays under the pseudonym Peter M. Winters, and was a director for films credited to the name of her partner Charles Bryant.
+She wrote screenplays under the pseudonym Peter M. Winters.
+She directed films credited to the name of her partner Charles Bryant.
 In her film adaptations of works by such notable writers as Oscar Wilde and Ibsen, she developed filmmaking techniques that were considered daring at the time.
 Her film projects, including A Doll's House (1922), based on Ibsen, and Salomé (1923), based on Wilde's play, were critical and commercial failures.
 Salomé, however, has become a cult classic, regarded as a feminist milestone in film.
 In 2000, the film was added to the National Film Registry.
 By 1925, she could no longer afford to invest in more films, and financial backers withdrew their support.